cambridge-ceu/csd3/applications/pyOpenMS.md

 cmake -DOPENMS_CONTRIB_LIBS=${Caprion}/miniconda3/lib -DCMAKE_PREFIX_PATH=contrib ../OpenMS
 make targets
 ```
-The second `wget` statement is much more efficient to download all the software.
+The second `wget` statement is much more efficient to download all the files.

 Beside the codebase, various other options are possible, e.g.,